albar965/littlenavmap-manual/src/en/INFO.rst

 aircraft.
 This covers flight plan progress, altitude, speed, ambient and environment parameters.

-The text information in the tab has a link ``More Less`` on the top left.
-You can use this to toggle between more detailed and less information.
+A button |Settings| in the top right corner opens the :ref:`progress-configuration` window which allows to configure the visible fields.

 .. role:: error-style
 .. role:: warning-style